Rooney equals record as United beats Reading 4-0 in FA Cup

-LONDON (AP) — Wayne Rooney scored his 249th goal for Manchester United on Saturday to match Bobby Charlton as the club’s joint leading scorer.
+LONDON (AP) — Wayne Rooney stands one goal away from becoming Manchester United’s outright record scorer after equaling club great Bobby Charlton’s mark of 249 on Saturday.

-The 31-year-old Rooney came close to taking the record outright as the defending FA Cup champion swept aside second-tier Reading 4-0 in the third round of the tournament.
+With the 79-year-old Charlton watching from the stands, Rooney guided in Juan Mata’s cross after seven minutes as the defending FA Cup champion swept aside second tier Reading 4-0 in the third round of the tournament.

-Rooney, the record scorer for England’s national team, struck in the seventh minute at Old Trafford.
+Rooney’s latest milestone — he is the record scorer for England — came in front of Old Trafford fans who have adored him, on and off, ever since he joined as a teenage prodigy from Everton in 2004.

-Rooney, who joined United in 2004 as an 18-year-old prodigy from Everton, almost grabbed his 250th goal when he was denied from close range in the second half of a one-sided contest.
+“To do it at such a massive club like Manchester United, it is really proud moment for me,” said Rooney.

 Most Read Stories